K4ffeMan/m7011e/project-proposal-template.md

 **Primary Users**: People who have friends that want to watch youtube videos together (gamers)

-**Key User Journey**: Frist user enters website and clicks on "create private room", here the user can click on the invite others button and send it to their friends.
-When everyone is in the room they can start to send in youtube-url and vote on what to watch.
-Then there is a wheel that spins and decides what to show based on the weights of the votes.
-When the video is decided it start to play in the room for everyone that is in there.
+**Key User Journey**: User enters website and clicks on "create private room", invites friends.
+When all friends are in room, they can send youtube-urls and vote on them.
+Lastly the wheel of fortunes will decide based on voting weights and the video selected will be played for everyone in the room.

 ## 4. Technology Stack

 **Backend**: [Node.js] with [Express.js] - *Justification: [We have chosen Express.js mainly because of one big reason, this is not a big project on enterprise-level with high demand on maintainability and scalability.
 Other reasons include the fact that it has an easy learning-curve for beginners (none of us has had any big interaction with node.js frameworks before).
 All in all, it's lightweight and easy to to use.]*
-**Database**: [PostgreSQL] - *Justification: [PostgreSQL what chosen also mainly because of one big reason, it's versatility.
+**Database**: [PostgreSQL] - *Justification: [PostgreSQL was chosen also mainly because of one big reason, it's versatility.
 It can be used in so many different ways that is sort of an obvious choice.
 It has strong consistency and gives us good relational data handling, which means it's very reliable.
 It will work well with our project data since we need users (maybe even some sort of friends functionality) and "events" (watch-parties).
 PostgreSQL is so flexible that it's, like I said, an obvious choice]*
 **Frontend**: [React/Vite/typescript] *[Frontend is re-used from D0018E course, live-updates when saving new code in IDE]* **Documentation**: [Swagger] *[We will use Swagger for our API docs, here's why: It has auto-generated and interactive documentation, it has a widely accepted OpenAPI specification, it is the go-to-choice for Node.js with Express.js.]*